ecwm5m/IT-Final-Project/Page1.md

 ![Mizzou Logo](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSU32LgMzT-naSk4FxotOgkPNTAwjsVumG8hw&usqp=CAU)

 **Education:**
-For K-8th grade I attended a local public school which was named after the neighborhood, Ashburn elemntary school.
+For K-8th grade I attended a local public school which was named after the neighborhood, _Ashburn elemntary school_.
 From there I attended [Lindblom Math and Science Academy](https://lindblomeagles.org/) for highschool until I graduated in 2019.
-As of the year 2021 I am a sophomore at the University of Missouri majoring in IT.
+As of the year 2021 I am a sophomore at the _University of Missouri_ majoring in IT.

 [Previous Page](README.md)